giboulz/KataBuzzFizz/README.md

 Rules :

- * A number is fizz if it is divisible by 3 or if it has a 3 in it
+ * A number is fizz if it is divisible by 3
- * A number is buzz if it is divisible by 5 or if it has a 5 in it
+ * A number is buzz if it is divisible by 5
+ * A number is FizzBuzz if both divisible by 3 and 5

 Sample output: